- Full support for Vivado and Petalinux design environments

 5V External source

-The Cora Z7-10 variant is no longer in production.
-Once the current stock is depleted, it will be discontinued.
-The Cora Z7-07S will not be affected and will remain in production.
+The Cora Z7-10 variant is now retired in our store.
+The Cora Z7-07S is not affected and will remain in production.

 The Digilent Cora Z7 is a ready-to-use, low-cost, and easily embeddable development platform designed around the powerful Zynq-7000 All-Programmable System-on-Chip (APSoC) from Xilinx.
 The Zynq-7000 architecture tightly integrates a single or dual core 667MHz ARM Cortex-A9 processor with a Xilinx 7-series FPGA.
 This pairing grants the ability to surround the processor with a unique set of software defined peripherals and controllers, tailored for the target application.